kopper-xdu/super_resolution_app/README.md

-# super_resolution
+# Introduction

-A new Flutter project.
+A app used to upscale your images.
+This app uses the [SRLUT](https://deepai.org/machine-learning-model/image-upscaling) algorithm to upscale your images.
+The app is built using the [Flutter](https://flutter.dev/) framework and the [Dart](https://dart.dev/) programming language.

-## Getting Started
+# Getting Started

-This project is a starting point for a Flutter application.
+This project is is my first attempt at using Flutter and Dart for Android development.

+To build this project, you will need to have the Flutter SDK installed on your machine.
+You can find the installation instructions [here](https://flutter.dev/docs/get-started/install).

 A few resources to get you started if this is your first Flutter project: